gilesknap/mciwb/README.rst

 Experienced Python programmers can also use this library to create Minecraft worlds with interactive Python features.

-Minecraft Interactive World Builder has the following features:
+Minecraft Interactive World Builder's goals are:

  - Use Python to create anything inside of Minecraft worlds.
  - Call Python code when events occur inside the world.